getsentry/sentry-java/INSTALL.md

 Other modules can be added the same way (replacing the `artifactId`) with the name of the module.
+It is preferable to use the scope `runtime` if the API is used through a logging system.

 If the version is a snapshot it will be necessary to specify the Sonatype Nexus snapshot repository: